sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_LG290P/docs/hardware_overview.md

 - Passive antennas are not recommended for the LG290P GNSS module.
 - To mitigate the impact of out-of-band signals, utilize an active antenna whose SAW filter is placed in front of the LNA in the internal framework.
 	- **DO NOT** select an antenna with the LNA placed in the front.
-- There is no need to inject an external DC voltage into the SMA connector for the GNSS antenna.
+- There is no need to inject an external DC voltage for the GNSS antenna.
 Power is already provided from the LG290P module for the LNA of an active antenna.

 <figure markdown>